Not all ecommerce revenue is created equal. Especially holiday revenue.

 We won't send spam.
 Unsubscribe at any time.

-Mandi Moshay is the Director of Retention at Common Thread Collective.
+Previously the Director of Retention at Common Thread Collective, Mandi Moshay is now the Head of of Retention at Bobbie Baby.
 She’s been managing retention marketing campaigns on the both the brand side and at agencies for over a decade.
 Connect with Mandi on Twitter or LinkedIn to talk about email and SMS marketing or, better yet, to share a picture of your dog.